Related Content

 So trains heading to destinations north of the city centre are northbound trains and those heading west are wetsbound trains etc.

-This doesn't always make perfect sense, for example, 'northbound' Piccadilly line trains heading to destinations in north London actually spend much of their route travelling east<>west across the city center.
+Although this doesn't always make perfect sense; For example, 'northbound' Piccadilly line trains heading to destinations in north London actually spend much of their route travelling west to east across the city center.

 So it can be a good idea to take your time at stations and look twice, so that you also see the list of stations that the trains heading in that direction, will be calling at.